What's been happening in 2016 so far...

 Wow, many thanks to Pop Tech Jam for having me on the podcast to talk about tech, superstorms, and um...well, podcasting!
 Pop Tech Jam is the independent audio magazine devoted to mashing up pop culture, technology and more.
 It's hosted by JD Biersdorfer and Pedro Rafael Rosado, my two great colleagues at the Gray Lady.
 LISTEN to the episode HERE.

 We're working on new episodes of Strings and Things for this fall!
-Our next string-changing hang is with the eclectic new music guitarist, James Moore of Dither Guitar Quartet.
+Our current show features eclectic new music guitarist, James Moore of Dither Guitar Quartet and interpreter of John Zorn's solo guitar works.
 LISTEN:

-Here is a recent episode of the SIGNAL podcast from STAT News, hosted by science and biotech journalists Luke Timmerman and Meg Tirrell.
-This is my first time producing the show with Senior Editor Jeff DelViscio.
+Here are recent episodes of the very cool SIGNAL podcast from STAT News, hosted by science and biotech journalists Luke Timmerman and Meg Tirrell.
+I produced the episodes with excellent Senior Editor Jeff DelViscio.
 SIGNAL examines how scientific controversies, medical breakthroughs and drug companies are changing the medicines or treatments that affect our everyday lives.

 I'd like to share with you the release of the first Tilted Axes album, now available online!
 Tilted Axes is both a processional event and an ensemble of mobile electric guitarists using portable amplifiers strapped to their sides as they walk through the city streets.
 The music itself, with interlocking layers often found in World Music, makes room for many kinds of genres and grooves in the compositions.
 The ensemble adapts itself to the environment or occasion, and feeds on the energy of a constantly shifting audience.
 The new album is comprised of studio recordings of the Tilted repertoire, and I served as a consultant on the project. http://tiltedaxes.com/tiltedaxes.html.